-1 NOT TICE OF MOTION 2 3 To all parties and their attorneys of record: 4 You are hereby notified that a t a date and time to be determined, in 5 Dept. 1010 of the above-entitled of ourt, plaintiff Trixie Argon will move the Court 6 for a motion to compel defendant MegaCorp to produce financial records she 7 previously requested.
-8 This motion is made on the ground that Ms. Argon served MegaCorp with a 9 valid notice to produce financial records at trial.
+1 NOTICE OF MOTION 2 3 To all parties and their attorney To all parties and their attorneys of record: 4 You are hereby notified tha You are hereby notified that at a date and time to be determined, in 5 Dept. 1010 of the above-entitle d court, plaintiff Trixie Argon will move the Court 6 for a motion to compel defenda for a motion to compel defendant MegaCorp to produce financial records she 7 previously requested.
+8 This motion is made on the This motion is made on the ground that Ms. Argon served MegaCorp with a 9 valid notice to produce financia valid notice to produce financial records at trial.
 Cal.
 Civ.
 Proc.
-Code § 1987(c), 10 Cal.
-Civ.
+Code § 1987(c), Cal.
+10 Civ.
 Code § 3295(c).
-MegaCo rp served objections and refused to comply.
-11 Ms. Argon's notice to produce e seeks information directly relevant to her trial 12 for punitive damages against MegaCorp.
-Therefore, the documents are material to 13 Ms. Argon's case and there is goo d cause to order them to be produced.
+MegaCorp Civ.
+Code § 3295(c).
+MegaCorp served objections and refused to comply.
+11 Ms. Argon's notice to produ Ms. Argon's notice to produce seeks information directly relevant to her trial 12 for punitive damages against M for punitive damages against MegaCorp.
+Therefore, the documents are material 13 to Ms. Argon's case and there is to Ms. Argon's case and there is good cause to order them to be produced.
 Cal.
 Civ.
 14 Proc.
 Code § 1987(c).
-15 The motion will be based on t his notice, on the attached points and 16 authorities, on the papers and records on file, and - if there is a hearing on this 17 motion - on the evidence presented at the hearing.
-18 19 November 19, 2010 EAGLEFEATHER LAW OFFICES 20 21 By: Con Egn 22 Cadmium Q. Eaglefeather 23 Attorney for Plaintiff 24 25 26
+15 The motion will be based or The motion will be based on this notice, on the attached points and 16 authorities, on the papers and r authorities, on the papers and records on file, and - if there is a hearing on this 17 motion - on the evidence presented at the hearing.
+18 19 November 19, 2010 EAGLEFEATHER LAW OFFICES 20 21 By: Con Esm 22 Cadmium Q. Eaglefeather 23 Attorney for Plaintiff 24 25 26

 1 POINTS & AUTHORITIES 2 3 Previously, the Court denied MegaCorp's motion for summary adjudication of Ms. 4 Argon's claims for punitive damages.
-(Eaglefeather Decl. \P 1.)
+(Eaglefeather Decl. (¶ 1.)
 Ms. Argon served 5 MegaCorp with a timely notice to produce financial records at trial.
-(Eaglefeather 6 Decl. \P 2.)
-MegaCorp responded with boilerplate objections to Ms. Argon's 7 requests and refused to produce any financial records.
-(Eaglefeather Decl. \P 3.)
+(Eaglefeather 6 Decl. $\P$ 2.)
+MegaCorp responded with boiler plate objections to Ms. Argon's 7 requests and refused to produce any financial records.
+(Eaglefeather Decl. $\P$ 3.)
 8 This motion seeks to compel MegaCorp to produce these records.
 9 10 1.
 Ms. Argon is entitled to the financial records.
 11 Because this is a punitive-damages case, Ms. Argon is entitled to subpoena 12 documents "to be available at the trial for the purpose of establishing the profits 13 or financial condition" of MegaCorp.
 Cal.
 Civ.
 Code § 3295(c).
 14 Ms. Argon has a right to these records even without showing that there is 15 a "substantial probability that [she] will prevail".
 Id.
 That's the rule for pretrial 16 discovery of financial records, but not for records to be brought to trial.
 Id.
 17 18 2.
 The financial records are material to Ms. Argon's case.
-19 If the jury finds MegaCorp liable for punitive damages, the jury may then 20 consider "[e]vidence of profit and financial condition" of those defendants to 21 determine the amount of punitive damages.
+19 If the jury finds MegaCorp liable for punitive damages, the jury may then 20 consider "[e]vidence of profit and financial condition" of those defendants 21 to determine the amount of punitive damages.
 Cal.
-Civ.
+Giv.
 Code §§ 3294(a) and 22 3295(d); Nolin v.
 Nat'l Convenience Stores, Inc., 95 Cal.
 App.
 3d 279, 288 (1979).
-23 24 25 26
+23 24 25